 The San Juan County Sheriff’s Office administers a thorough testing and selection process in its hiring procedures.
 It is incumbent upon the Sheriff’s Office to make sure only those people with the highest level of integrity are placed in a position of public trust and to ensure the best applicant is chosen for the position of Deputy Sheriff.

-Per our appearance policy, applicants must have all tattoos completely removed BEFORE showing up for Physical Testing.
+Per our appearance policy, applicants must have all tattoos completely removed BEFORE showing up for Physical Testing (Only applies to tattoos that are on the neck/face/head visible above the collar line or on the hands below the cuff line of a long sleeved shirt).
 Body piercings, gauges, or other intentional mutilation must be removed and closed up enough that they cannot be seen through BEFORE showing up for Physical Testing.
 If there are any questions, please contact Human Resources at 505-334-4522 or Recruiting at 505-334-6107.

 The testing process consists of the following sections:

 The physical ability test for entry level deputy sheriff will require an applicant to complete several specified physical tasks in a given sequence within an allotted time frame.
 An orientation is conducted prior to testing.

 The Physical Ability Assessment consists of four segments: